 5. Thesis Completion Requirements - M.S.
 Thesis Defense and Certification dates.

-- Students must submit a completed thesis document to the committee 2-weeks prior to the thesis defense.
+- Students must submit a completed thesis document to the committee 2-weeks prior to the defense.

 - All committee members should sign the thesis cover page and the student must submit the final completed document to the library before the due date for that term.
 General instructions for library submission can be found here.